ARTIST CRITIQUE with RGKSKSRG

-The RHA School, in partnership with Visual Artists Ireland, have organised a Peer Critique session that will provide a vital space for artists to show and discuss their work with peers and experienced practitioners in a constructive forum.
-Participating artists will make short presentations on their own practice after which, a constructive discussion will be led by Ciara Phillips.
-This session will be held in the RHA Friends’ room on 25 January.
-Artists interested in taking part should express their interest via the VAI website www.visualartists.ie
+The RHA School offers professional development seminars that provide a vital space for artists to show and discuss their work with peers and experienced practitioners in a constructive forum.
+Participating artists will make short presentations on their own practice after which a constructive discussion will be led by RGKSKSRG.
+This session will be held in the RHA Friends’ Room on 21 February 2020.
+Artists interested in taking part should express their interest via the RHA website.